The Dottie Manderson mysteries

 But all Dottie’s thoughts were concentrated on that pattern on the brim of the hat.
 Surely it was a trick of the light, but the pattern seemed to be…crawling…moving… It was as if the little dots and dashes on the black felt of the hat were alive somehow, coming together then moving apart again.

-Suddenly her mind made sense of what she was looking at—and now she saw them everywhere, in their hundreds—on her own sleeve, on the floor, on her shoes, on the walls, the door, the door frame, creeping, creeping along the woman’s coat, walking across her face, her eyes unblinking beneath the tiny feet and sticky pads.
+Suddenly her mind made sense of what she was looking at—and now she saw them everywhere, in their hundreds—on her own sleeve, on the floor, on her shoes, on the walls, the door, the door frame, creeping, creeping along the dead woman’s coat, walking across her face, her eyes unblinking beneath the tiny feet and sticky pads.

 Maggots.
 Caterpillars.
 Beetles.
 Flies.
 Worms.
 Earwigs.
 Hurrying.
 Scurrying.
 Buzzing.
 Creeping.
 Scuttling and scratching.
 Tiny bodies scrambling over one another and everything in their path.
 Thousands upon thousands of them.
 Everywhere.